 Bengali Red Dal Curry from Jake

 I swooned over this Bengali Red Dal Curry when my nephew Jake brought some to my house for me to try!
-Use Side Dishes to find more recipes like this one!

 I’ve written on this blog more than once about my feelings of intimidation about making authentic Indian food, and confessed that I sometimes use things like Pataks Biryani Paste when I get that Indian food craving.
 This fear of Indian cooking is still alive somewhere in my cooking psyche, but when my 20-something nephew Jake raved about a dal recipe he’d made, and then showed up at my house with this fantastic dish, I realized I need to get over it.